TritonDataCenter/sdc-docker/README.md

    * supports -t
  * docker start <id|short-id|name>
    * does not support -a or -i
+ * docker top
+   * does not honor ps_args
+   * non-standard format for some fields
  * docker version
  * docker wait